Last updated: 15 February 2021

 If you would like to speak to someone, please contact QAHE.email@example.com or 0203 6276101.

 If you are travelling to the UK to join us, please complete this online form with your travel information.
 This will allow the team at QA Higher Education to know when you are arriving and gives us the opportunity to provide any additional advice, guidance and support before and upon your arrival to the UK.
-This is particularly important should you be arriving from a country where you may need to self-isolate on arrival in the UK.

 Self-isolation is when you do not leave your home because you have, or might have, COVID-19.